 Korean Lettuce Salad takes your favorite Korean flavors and tosses them with chopped lettuce and veggies for a savory salad you can enjoy anytime.

-Korean Lettuce Salad gets its heat from gochukaru, a blend of coarsely ground red peppers that’s commonly used on Korean cooking.
+This Korean salad recipe gets its heat from gochukaru, a blend of coarsely ground red peppers that’s commonly used on Korean cooking.
 You can find it at Asian supermarkets or purchase gochukaru online from Amazon.Print

 - 2 Tbsp. low sodium soy sauce